Peanut Butter & Banana Cookies: A Classic Combo for Happy Pups

 Key Takeaways

-• I’ve used this recipe for over 20 years with dogs of all sizes
+• I’ve been making this recipe for years for dogs of all ages

-• Banana adds natural sweetness, potassium, and fiber
+• Banana provides natural sweetness, fiber, and potassium

 Ingredients: Simple, Nutritious, and Drool-Worthy

-1 cup oat flour – Oat flour is easy to digest and naturally gluten-free, making it a great choice for dogs with sensitive stomachs.
+• 1 cup oat flour – Gentle on digestion and naturally gluten-free.
+I prefer this for dogs with sensitive stomachs.

 Instructions: Making Peanut Butter & Banana Cookies in 5 Easy Steps